WPChill/strong-testimonials/readme.txt

 * Important update for WordPress 4.3!
 * Option to send notification emails to multiple recipients.
 * Option to add a category selector to the testimonial submission form.

-= 1.17.2 - 2015-07-09 =
-* Remove HTML comments from templates to increase theme compatibility.

-= 1.17.1 - 2015-07-03 =
-* Remove support for the Simple reCaptcha plugin.

-= 1.17 - 2015-06-29 =
-* Add support for the Advanced noCaptcha reCaptcha plugin.
-* Add Arabic and Portuguese translations.
-* Updated translation files for French and Spanish.
-* Updated POT file.

 == Upgrade Notice ==